 So if you’re a first-time home buyer, what should be on your HVAC checklist?
-Let’s review some of the key things you’ll want to know about the HVAC system.
+Let’s take a look at some of the key things you’ll want to know about the HVAC system.

-What Should Be on Your HVAC Checklist?
+What Should I Have on My HVAC Checklist?

 What year was the equipment manufactured and installed?

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
-Recent installations are more likely to be in good shape, especially if routine maintenance has been provided.
+Recent installations are more likely to be in great shape, especially if routine maintenance has been provided.

 What service company installed it?